Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older adults or in pregnant women.

 Treatment of the cause

 Chorea in people who have hyperthyroidism or hyperglycemia usually lessens when that disorder is treated.
 Sydenham chorea and chorea caused by a stroke often gradually subside without treatment.
-If chorea is caused by a drug, stopping the drug may help, but the chorea does not always disappear.
+If chorea is caused by a medication or other substance, stopping it may help, but the chorea does not always disappear.

 If pregnant women have severe chorea, they may be treated with barbiturates during the pregnancy.
-However, after delivery, chorea lessens and eventually disappears on its own.
+However, after delivery, chorea lessens and usually disappears on its own.

 If people have chorea and athetosis, treatments that help relieve the chorea tend to also help relieve athetosis.

-Drugs that block dopamine’s action may help control the abnormal movements.
-These drugs include antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more , such as fluphenazine, haloperidol, and risperidone.
-Drugs that reduce the amount of dopamine released, such as reserpine, deutetrabenazine, and tetrabenazine, may also help.
+Medications that block dopamine’s action may help control the abnormal movements.
+These medications include antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more , such as fluphenazine, haloperidol, and risperidone.
+Medications that reduce the amount of dopamine released, such as reserpine, deutetrabenazine, and tetrabenazine, may also help.
 However, improvement may be limited.

 Hemiballismus usually goes away on its own after several days, but it sometimes lasts for 6 to 8 weeks.
-Antipsychotic drugs may help suppress hemiballismus.
-If drugs are ineffective, deep brain stimulation may be used.
+If severe, it is treated with antipsychotics.
+Antipsychotics may help suppress hemiballismus.
+If medications are ineffective, deep brain stimulation may be used.
 For this procedure, tiny electrodes are surgically implanted in the basal ganglia.
 The electrodes send small amounts of electricity to the specific area of the basal ganglia thought to be responsible for hemiballismus and can thus help lessen symptoms.